Purchasing & Purchase Orders

 | Issued | Sent to supplier, awaiting delivery |

-| Received | Products have been delivered |
+| Received | All products have been delivered |

 | Cancelled | Order cancelled, won’t be fulfilled |